Washington Monument: 2010s to present

+Washington Crossing the Delaware was projected on the Washington Monument in January 2026 during the United States Semiquincentennial celebrations.

 On August 23, 2011, the Washington Monument sustained damage during the 5.8 magnitude 2011 Virginia earthquake.
 Over 150 cracks were found in the monument, which was closed indefinitely after a crack was found at the pinnacle.
 Other pieces of the monument became dislodged.
 Two structural engineering firms—Wiss, Janney, Elstner Associates, Inc. and Tipping Mar Associates—were hired to assess the monument.
 An examination of the monument's exterior revealed debris had become dislodged around and inside the memorial.
 The elevator system had been damaged operating only to the 250 ft level, but was soon repaired.
 A group of climbers conducted further investigations that September because the NPS suspected that there were more cracks on the monument's upper section that were not visible from the inside.
 The external inspection found cracks and spalling near the top of the monument, and more loss of joint mortar further down the monument.
 The full report was issued in December 2011.
 More than $200,000 was spent between August 24 and September 26 inspecting the structure.
 Bob Vogel, Superintendent of the National Mall and Memorial Parks, emphasized that the monument was not in danger of collapse.